-This paper continues the project.
+This paper continues the work on construction-kits, perhaps the single most important part of the M-M project, for the time being.
 Several parts of the book chapter have been extended and partly rewritten.
-This version is still changing, and the online version will be changed from time to time.
+This version is still changing, and the externally visible online version will be changed from time to time.
 Please store links, not copies, as copies will become out of date.